Firebrandv3/powpow/README.md

     watch:js                auto lint and build all js files on change watch:scss              auto build all scss files on change watch                   watch js and scss files
-    demon                   run the node app in production environment demon:dev               run the node app in develop environment
+    start                   run the node app in production environment demon                   start the app with nodemon in develop environment
 ```

 ## Notes
- - Check out the node-config package
+ -  forward traffic on port 80 to 3000

 ## Todos